2R (group): Beginning

 Although 2R has yet to achieve the level of success that others have in the beginning, they arguably went through a much harder time.
 The agent who initially signed the sisters had arranged an apartment for them in Hong Kong and was able to get them a few modelling jobs but nothing substantial materialised.
 Meanwhile, the sisters were working on improving their Cantonese while recording their first album in the hopes of attracting more fans.
 However, their agent suddenly disappeared and the sisters were burdened with several months of unpaid rent and were eventually evicted.
-Without agent and money, the sisters turned to their parents who helped them pay off their debt and found them a new home.
+Without an agent and money, the sisters turned to their parents who helped them pay off their debt and found them a new home.
 Soon afterwards they were signed by Universal Music.

 Separate success

 Although 2R usually perform together, the sisters exhibit two different styles.
 Rosanne the elder sister is more mature, naive and elegant, while Race is more youthful and energetic.
 However it is Race who has experienced the greater success with appearances in various commercials, magazine covers, and movies.
 In the movie Sound of Colours, both Rosanne and Race made cameo appearances but only Race's scene made it to the big screen.
-They also starred in the Wong Jing's movie Love Is A Many Stupid Thing (精裝追女仔2004) where Race played a major role while Rosanne's character was limited to just a few on screen appearances.
+They also starred in the Wong Jing's movie Love Is A Many Stupid Thing (精裝追女仔2004) where Race played a major role while Rosanne's character was limited to just a few on-screen appearances.
 It was not until Ab-normal Beauty in 2004 that both sisters played significant parts.
 It was followed by China's Next Top Princess in 2005, and The Smiling Proud Wanderer stage performance by the Hong Kong Dance Company in 2006.